dan9418/play-what/README.md

 # Play *What*?

 [Play What](https://dan9418.github.io/play-what/) is a toolkit for modeling, visualizing, and building music theory concepts.
-The app supports custom musical strcutures like chords, scales, and songs - all of which can be zoomed in at any level and displayed on a number of instruments.
+The app supports custom musical structures like chords, scales, and songs - all of which can be zoomed in at any level and displayed on a number of instruments.
 It also supports musical transforms like chord inversions and transposition.

 Under the hood, Play What is an open source JavaScript library and data structure spec.
 The project is intended to be easily forked and extended by other web developers.